Esslinger's Classes at Kenyon College

 Surprise, mystery or unusualness

 Make several of these compositions and choose the best for critique.
-Put on Google Drive Critique folder.
+Put in the Petra Critique folder.

 For additional inspiration look at the design principles and elements presentation on the website and examples on this page.